A vinyl plating and pressing, tape duplication and label printing plant in Richmond, Indiana. Operating under this name from December 1972 to 1990.

 From 1966 until 1970 the plant operated as Mercury Record Manufacturing Company.

-After the full takeover of Mercury by Philips in June 1972, the plant was subsequently renamed to Philips Recording Co.
-Inc., and manufactured under this name until November 1972.
+After the full takeover of Mercury by Philips in June 1972, the plant was subsequently renamed to Philips Recording Company, Inc. and manufactured under this name until November 1972.

 From December 1972 until 1990 the plant operated under the name PRC Recording Company (the name was legally registered as a d.b.a. - doing business as - registered to Richmond Recording Corporation.
 Filed as a for-profit foreign corporation in December 1972 in Indiana via Delaware under the name of the parent company).

-In 1990, all PRC assets and the plant were sold to Cinram.
+In 1990, all PRC assets and the plant were sold to Cinram, and name was changed to Cinram, Richmond, IN.